datacontroller/docs.datacontroller.io/docs/roadmap.md

 ---
 layout: article
 title: Roadmap
-description: The Data Controller roadmap is aligned with the needs of our customers - we continue to build and prioritise on features requested by, and funded by, new and existing customers.
+description: The Data Controller roadmap is aligned with the needs of our customers - we continue to build and prioritise on Features requested by, and funded by, new and existing customers.
 og_image:  https://i.imgur.com/xFGhgg0.png
 ---